Medical Assistant FAQs

-The Dorsey Schools Medical Assistant program is designed to prepare students to go on to challenge a national certification exam, should they wish to do to.
+The Dorsey Schools Medical Assistant program is designed to prepare students to go on to challenge a national certification exam, should they wish to do so.

-The current tuition for the Dorsey Schools Medical Assistant program can be accessed by clicking here.
+The current tuition and fees for the Dorsey Schools Medical Assistant program can be accessed by clicking here.

 What is included in my tuition?

 In addition to program instruction, tuition includes books, a set of scrubs, a stethoscope, a blood pressure cuff, and a tablet.

 Financial Aid is available to those who qualify.
 For additional information on Financial Aid and Tuition Assistance, we would encourage you to visit our Financial Aid Information page.

 Can you help me find a job after graduation?

 Dorsey Schools offers Career Services assistance to all program completers, however, job placement is not guaranteed by Dorsey Schools.
 You can learn more about the assistance our Career Services team offers by visiting our Career Services for Students and Graduates page.

 For your reference, we’ve included the links below of several very helpful websites where you can learn more about Medical Assistants, info pertaining to Jobs as a Medical Assistant, the work Medical Assistants do, etc.:

 a Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, on the Internet at http://www.bls.gov/ooh/healthcare/medical-assistants.htm (visited November 1, 2017).